 Personally I found these straws the least attractive.
 I also found them to be of a lower quality compared to the other straws.
 But the children absolutely loved them.
 The bright colours and soft texture definitely appealed to them.

-The only problem we could see with longevity was the fact that the children like to chew.
+The only problem with the longevity of the silicone straws we could see was the fact that the children like to chew.
 Even silicone would succumb to the effects of tiny teeth eventually.

 Our Verdict: 3/5